Austin Riley Preview, Player Props: Braves vs. Giants

 Austin Riley At The Plate

-- In 37.8% of his games this year, Riley has had at least one RBI.
-He's picked up more than one in 16.5% and driven in three or more of his team's runs in six contests.
+- In 49 games this year (38.3%), Riley has picked up an RBI, and in 21 of those games (16.4%) he had two or more.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.